Parents for Public Schools of San Francisco

 Board of Directors

-Amie Latterman, President, is the Director of Advancement at Children’s Council of San Francisco—at the heart of child care and early care and education in San Francisco for over 40 years.
+Amie Latterman, Vice-President, is the Director of Advancement at Children’s Council of San Francisco—at the heart of child care and early care and education in San Francisco for over 40 years.
 She is the mother of three kids—two of whom now are at Sunnyside Elementary school, and serves there on the School Site Council, and has been a PTA officer in the past, as well.
 One of her favorite things to do is talk to other parents at birthday parties and playgrounds about San Francisco’s fantastic public schools!

 Bruce Reyes-Chow, Secretary, has three daughters who’ve attended Rooftop K-8, Ruth Asawa School of the Arts, and Drew School.
 He is an author, serves as the Transitional Pastor at Valley Presbyterian Church in Portola Valley, CA, and is a Coach and Senior Consultant with the Center of Progressive Renewal.